Frequently Asked Questions

-Saillogger is a fully automated and maintenance-free marine log book and monitoring solution built by boaters for boaters.
-It was created in 2019 by a lazy sailor who wanted to capture their memories while sailing from San Francisco to Mexico but knew they would not be diligent enough to capture every nook cranny along the California coast.
+Saillogger is a fully automated and maintenance-free marine logbook and monitoring solution built by boaters for boaters.
+It was created in 2019 by a sailor who wanted to capture their memories while sailing from San Francisco to Mexico but knew they would not be diligent enough to capture every nook cranny along the California coast.

 Saillogger automatically logs the details of your trips.
 These include track, speed, distance, wind speed, etc. Each trip is automatically detected and logged without requiring you take any action like starting or stopping a trip.
 It builds and maintains a digital memory for you and your boat.